ait-tr/cohort41/basic_programming/lesson_01/theory.md

 - **Data Science and Data Analysis** - storage, processing, and analysis of large volumes of data.

 The world of web development — when speaking solely about programmers (excluding adjacent IT specialties) — can be divided into two categories: **frontend** and **backend**.
 Frontend (from English "frontend" — "the visible part") includes everything that the user sees on the screen or interacts with using the mouse cursor, such as buttons on a website.
 When a user clicks a button, the backend (from English "backend" — "the hidden part") comes into play.
-Its task is to organize interactions with databases and other servers, configure the search for the necessary information, and send it back to the user.
+Its code.task is to organize interactions with databases and other servers, configure the search for the necessary information, and send it back to the user.

 **Frontend** - the visual side; **Backend** - everything under the hood.